joemasilotti/turbolinks/README.md

 ## Features

 - **Optimizes navigation automatically.** No need to annotate links or specify which parts of the page should change.
-- **No server-side cooperation necessary.** Respond with full HTML pages, not fragments.
+- **No server-side cooperation necessary.** Respond with full HTML pages, not partial page fragments or JSON.
 - **Respects the web.** The Back and Reload buttons work just as you’d expect.
+Search engine-friendly by design.
 - **Supports mobile apps.** Adapters for iOS and Android let you build hybrid applications using native navigation controls.

 ## Supported Browsers